lorenzo-rovigatti/tacoxDNA/README.md

 ### Optional arguments
 * `-e\--seed=RNG_SEED`
 random seed for DNA sequence (defaults to a random value)
+* `-o\--print-oxview`
+print a `.oxview` file that can be opened and edited in [oxView](https://sulcgroup.github.io/oxdna-viewer/).
+Using this option will allow you to keep additional design information not included in the oxDNA files.

 ### Output
 * An oxDNA topology file (named by suffixing the rpoly file with ".top")